 The process of achieving debt relief through this company starts with a free evaluation.
 A Certified Debt Consultant will speak with each potential client, explaining a variety of strategies that are available.
 Together, the client and consultant can determine if Freedom Debt Relief would be a good solution.

 If a client is interested in taking the next step, the consultant will work to customize a program to the client’s needs.
-The main goals include saving the client money, resolving debt in a shorter amount of time than it can take with other options, and setting a monthly deposit amount that is financially comfortable.
+The main goals include saving the client money, resolving debt in a shorter amount of time than it can take with other options, and setting a monthly deposit amount that works within the client’s budget.

 Here’s how the program works:

-- You deposit money into an FDIC-insured Dedicated Account each month.
-Your account can be tracked
+- You deposit money into an FDIC-insured Dedicated Account each month that you control.

 - Freedom Debt Relief (FDR) analyzes your debt and creates a negotiation strategy.